rednblackgames/HyperLap2D-Wiki/_docs/editor/1-screen-resolution-world.md

 ![new-project]({{ site.baseurl }}/images/wiki/new-project.png)

+### Original Size
-**Original Size** represent the base screen size where your assets are designed to.
-For example if resolution is set to 1920x1080 means that in a hypothetical canvas with that dimensions your assets has exactly the correct size and looks clear.
+**Original Size** represents the base screen dimensions for which your assets are designed.
+For example, if the resolution is set to `1920x1080`, it means that in a canvas of those dimensions, your assets will maintain their intended size and clarity.

-Then Pixel per **World Unit (PPWU)** needs to be set.
-This value changes the coordinate scales but not resolution, it's an arbitrary value.
-A world unit is the metrics for HyperLap2D object's dimensions or coordinates, for example if the player asset is `100x200px` and `PPWU = 100` this means that in HyperLap2D you'll see that the player will has dimensions `1x2 World Unit`, while if `PPWU = 1` coordinates will match pixels.
+### Pixels per World Unit (PPWU)
+The **Pixels per World Unit (PPWU)** is an arbitrary value that defines the coordinate scale without affecting the resolution.
+A World Unit (WU) is the metric used for an object's dimensions and coordinates within HyperLap2D.

+* If a player asset is `100x200px` and `PPWU = 100`, the player's dimensions in the editor will be `1x2 World Units`.
+* If `PPWU = 1`, the coordinates will match the pixel values exactly.

-> This is just a convention to simplify coordinates, but sometimes is necessary.
-For example, physics is needed through Box2D.
-Since it has some limitation on coordinates dimensions, an high PPWU is necessary in order to fit Box2D limits (usually between 80-100).
+> While this is primarily a convention to simplify coordinates, it is often a technical requirement.
+For instance, **Box2D** physics has limitations regarding coordinate magnitudes; a high PPWU (typically between 80-100) is necessary to keep values within Box2D's optimal range.

+### Viewports and Scaling
-`PPWU` also reflects in ViewPort settings.
-If your base resolution is 1920x1080 and `PPWU = 60` the size of a `FitViewPort` or `ExtendedViewPort` should be `32x18`.
-Once understand the link between resolution/ppwu and world size, the libGDX wiki on [Viewports](https://libgdx.com/wiki/graphics/viewports){:target="_blank"} will helps.
+The `PPWU` directly affects Viewport settings.
+If your base resolution is `1920x1080` and `PPWU = 60`, the size of a `FitViewport` or `ExtendViewport` in your code should be `32x18` (1920/60 and 1080/60).
+Understanding the relationship between resolution, PPWU, and world size is essential—refer to the libGDX wiki on [Viewports](https://libgdx.com/wiki/graphics/viewports){:target="_blank"} for further details.

+---

 ## Multiple Resolutions

-HyperLap2D is able to manage automatically different resolutions.
-The default one `orig` is automatic generated and cannot be deleted.
-Additional resolution could be added in [Sandbox Toolbar]({{ site.baseurl }}{% link _docs/editor/2-editor-ui.md %}#sandbox-toolbar).
+HyperLap2D can automatically manage multiple resolutions.
+The default resolution, `orig`, is automatically generated and cannot be deleted.
+You can add additional resolutions via the [Sandbox Toolbar]({{ site.baseurl }}{% link _docs/editor/2-editor-ui.md %}#sandbox-toolbar).

-There is no restriction while create a new resolution, HyperLap2D will automatically scale all your assets and atlases.
-However, is highly recommended to only downscale your `orig` resolution.
-It's important to choose the right initial resolution during the project setup.
+While there are no strict restrictions when creating a new resolution, HyperLap2D will automatically scale all assets and atlases accordingly.

+**Best Practice:** It is highly recommended to only **downscale** from your `orig` resolution.
+For this reason, choosing a sufficiently high initial resolution during project setup is critical for maintaining visual quality across different devices.